 Task 7: Physical Planning and Concept Development

 LBA would make physical planning recommendations needed to service expected market demand.
 The specific parameters vary from one leisure attraction to another.
-For larger projects, LBA can also provide master planning and schematic design services.
 Physical planning parameters may include:

 - Recommended types of activities